genexus-books/Saia/saia-docs/docs/apis/SearchProfileAPI.md

 #### form-data

 This format allows you to include both binary data and other form fields in a single request.
 Each part of the data (binary file, text fields, etc.) is separated by a boundary and sent as separate parts.
-It is expected to be used for a large file.
+It is expected to be used for large files.

 ### Response

 Equivalent to the [Get Response](#get-v1searchprofilenamedocumentid).
-Notice that once the document is uploaded the `indexStatus` will be `Unknown` as it is queued to be ingested.
+Notice that, once the document is uploaded, the `indexStatus` will be `Unknown` as it is queued to be ingested.
 Use the [Get Response](#get-v1searchprofilenamedocumentid) API to check the document status, the expected result is `Success`.

 Possible return errors: